upperlinecode/grocery-lab-redux/README.md

 ###### Core features:

-1. Create and use a selector to access the store's cart within your `ShoppingCart` component.
+1. Create and use a selector to access the store's cart.
+You can create the selector within your `ShoppingCart` component, or create it in a `selectors.ts` file in the `redux` folder and import it to the Shopping Cart.
-2. Now that the data is in your `ShoppingCart` component, write some code to compute and display that total where the hard-coded placeholder `200` is currently listed.
+2. Use `useSelector` to access the cart in your `ShoppingCart` component.
+Now that the data is available, write some code to compute and display that total where the hard-coded placeholder `200` is currently listed.
+3. Find a way to avoid displaying items with a quantity of 0.
+This could mean reworking your reducers to make sure that state only includes items you have in the cart, or using a `.filter()` method to exclude some items from the list.
-3. Create a check to see if your cart has at least one item in it.
+4. Create a check to see if your cart has at least one item in it.
 If not, display a message like `your cart is empty :(`.
-4. Map over the items to display everything in your cart.
+5. Map over the items to display everything in your cart.
 Ensure that items with a quantity of zero do not display.
-5. Display the item name, quantity, and total price of each item in the Shopping Cart.
+6. Display the item name, quantity, and total price of each item in the Shopping Cart.
-6. Create a clickable "x" on each line that removes the item from your cart.
+7. Create a clickable "x" on each line that removes the item from your cart.
 This will need a dispatch.

 ###### Stretch features:

-- Right now, you are probably seeing unusual price formats like $3.5 instead of $3.50, and you may get some rounding errors in JavaScript that will lead to even wackier issues like $1.989999999999 (instead of $1.99).
+- Right now, you may be seeing unusual price formats like $3.5 instead of $3.50, and you may get some rounding errors in JavaScript that will lead to even wackier issues like $1.989999999999 (instead of $1.99).
 Consider creating a `priceFormatter` function to convert a number into a string that always has exactly two digits after the decimal point.

 ## Extensions